Imagine if you could get your business to show up in the top #3 of the Google Map rankings!

 The description included in your GMB profile should add more juice to your listing.
 Description optimisation means adding your main keywords and highlighting crucial features that will attract customers.
 You only have 750 characters, so use them wisely.
 Also, remember that only 250 characters will be seen in the knowledge panel that is shown in Google searches.

 Having your business listed under a certain category will help customers locate your business easily in non-branded searches.
+The category for a Professional Website Designer like Digital Treasury, would be “Web Designer”.
+Make sure you find the closest match to your industry.

 Upload quality photos and videos